allpro/form-manager/README.md

 // Material UI control using props setter, including error messages
 <TextField {...form.allMuiProps('firstName') />

-// Custom control that emulates Material UI component API
+// Custom date-picker control
 <DatePicker {...form.fieldProps('birthdate')} />
 ```

 ### Simplest Form Example

 **All FM configuration is optional.**
-If you don't need validation, data-conversion, or any other features,
+If you don't want validation, data-conversion, or other special features,
 then you don't need _any_ form configuration at all!
 This example illustrates the simplest possible form,
 where FM is used just to handle fields and track the form-data.